 The square represents a rare example of the fusion of colonial Spanish and Portuguese city planning.
 São Francisco Square is ringed by religious, administrative, and residential structures; in time additional religious and residential structures were constructed just beyond the square proper.

 Buildings such as São Francisco Church and convent, the Church and Santa Casa da Misericórdia, and the Provincial Palace.
 Associated houses of different historical periods surround the square, including relevant civil and religious institutional buildings.
+Historic structures include:

 This World Heritage ensemble, together with the surrounding 18th- and 19th- century houses, creates an urban landscape which reflects the history of the town since its origin.
 The Franciscan complex is an example of the typical architecture of the religious order developed in northeastern Brazil.

 São Cristóvão was divided into two distinct zones: the lower city, or cidade baixa, where the port, factories and popular houses were located; upper city, or cidade alta, located on the top of a hill.